tito-arch/ICBN-International/content/posts/the-drama-surrounding-ksi-and-andrew-tate.md

 image = ""

 +++
-To really get a good glimpse of the whole drama we must go to the beginning and explore the rise of Andrew Tate and what brought about the drama between the two individuals.
+To really get a good glimpse of the whole drama we must go to the beginning and explore the rise of _Andrew Tate_ and what brought about the drama between the two individuals.

-WHO IS ANDREW TATE
+### WHO IS ANDREW TATE

-Andrew Tate was born on the 1st of December 1986 in Chicago, U.S.A but later moved to Luton with his mother and his brother Tristan Tate after their parents divorced.
-Andrew Tate took on the sport of kickboxing and excelled extremely well becoming a four times world champion .Andrew was first seen on mainstream media on a reality show called Big Brother.
-During the writing of this article Andrew Tate is worth a whopping 700 million dollars.
+_Andrew Tate_ was born on the 1st of December 1986 in _Chicago, U.S.A_ but later moved to _Luton_ with his mother and his brother _Tristan Tate_ after their parents divorced. _Andrew Tate_ took on the sport of kickboxing and excelled extremely well becoming a four times world champion ._Andrew_ was first seen on mainstream media on a reality show called Big Brother.
+During the writing of this article _Andrew Tate_ is worth a whopping 700 million dollars.

-WHO IS K.S.I
+### WHO IS K.S.I

-Olajide Olayinka Williams Olatunji better known as K.S.I was born on the 19th of June 1993.
+_Olajide Olayinka Williams Olatunj_i better known as K.S.I was born on the 19th of June 1993.
 K.S.I has built a huge audience through YouTube since 2009, with a total of 41.53 million subscribers combined.
 He is also a co-founder of the British YouTube group The sidemen, he is also the Chief Executive Officer (C.E.O) of Misfits boxing and co-owner of Prime energy drink, XIX Vodka and a restaurant chain known as Sides.

 DRAMA